splunk/splunk-cloud-sdk-go/docs/pkg/github_com_splunk_splunk_cloud_sdk_go_services_identity.md

 type Servicer interface {
 	/*
 		AddGroupMember - identity service endpoint
-		Adds a member to the group
+		Adds a member to a given group.
 		Parameters:
 			group: The group name.
-			addGroupMemberBody: Member to add to a group
+			addGroupMemberBody: The member to add to a group.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	AddGroupMember(group string, addGroupMemberBody AddGroupMemberBody, resp ...*http.Response) (*GroupMember, error) /*
 		AddGroupRole - identity service endpoint
-		Adds a role to the group
+		Adds a role to a given group.
 		Parameters:
 			group: The group name.
-			addGroupRoleBody: Role to add to a group
+			addGroupRoleBody: The role to add to a group.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	AddGroupRole(group string, addGroupRoleBody AddGroupRoleBody, resp ...*http.Response) (*GroupRole, error) /*
 		AddMember - identity service endpoint
-		Adds a member to the given tenant
+		Adds a member to a given tenant.
 		Parameters:
-			addMemberBody: Member to associate with a tenant
+			addMemberBody: The member to associate with a tenant.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	AddMember(addMemberBody AddMemberBody, resp ...*http.Response) (*Member, error)
 	/*
 		AddRolePermission - identity service endpoint
-		Adds permissions to a role in this tenant
+		Adds permissions to a role in a given tenant.
 		Parameters:
 			role: The role name.
-			body: Permission to add to a role
+			body: The permission to add to a role.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	AddRolePermission(role string, body string, resp ...*http.Response) (*RolePermission, error) /*
 		CreateGroup - identity service endpoint
-		Creates a new group in the given tenant
+		Creates a new group in a given tenant.
 		Parameters:
-			createGroupBody: Group definition
+			createGroupBody: The group definition.
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided
 	*/
 	CreateGroup(createGroupBody CreateGroupBody, resp ...*http.Response) (*Group, error)
 	/*
 		CreateRole - identity service endpoint
-		Creates a new authorization role in the given tenant
+		Creates a new authorization role in a given tenant.
 		Parameters:
 			createRoleBody: Role definition
 			resp: an optional pointer to a http.Response to be populated by this method.
 NOTE: only the first resp pointer will be used if multiple are provided